 For years now, Google has opted to release its Pixel lineup in the latter half of the year, after the usual roller coaster of smartphone releases from the first half of the year has died down.

-More specifically, we expect a Google Pixel 4 launch date sometime in early October based on past form, with it likely that Google will take the opportunity to launch a few other hardware options at the same time, such as the long-rumored Pixel Watch.
+Google has officially announced when the Pixel 4 will be unveiled: October 15.
+It's likely that Google will take the opportunity to launch a few other hardware options at the same time, such as the long-rumored Pixel Watch.